Skip to footer

 How to Take Height Measurements

-After finding your height measurement, you will want to add the additional height amounts depicted below to factor in for the drop on your selected boot style:
+After finding your height measurement, you will want to add the additional height amounts listed below to factor for the drop on your selected boot style:

 • Field or back-zip dress boots: 1-2 in / 2.5-5 cm